Clair Pay Case Study

 Social Fintech Company

-Prior to their arrival on the scene, most gig and hourly workers seeking advances on their wages would be subject to exorbitant fees by lenders.
+Prior to their arrival on the scene, most hourly workers seeking advances on their wages would be subject to exorbitant fees by lenders, and most solutions were made to keep consumers in a lending trap instead of helping them save.
 Nico Simko, the founder of the company (initially called Maverick and now known as Clair), saw both an injustice here and an opportunity to correct it.
-Nico found that, on average, lenders were charging gig workers an average of 300% on their advances.
-In creating Clair, Nico and his co-founders Alex and Erich, partnered directly with the freelance platforms and HR departments paying the gig and hourly workers.
+Nico found that, on average, lenders were charging workers an average of 300% on their advances.
+In creating Clair, Nico and his co-founders Alex and Erich, partnered directly with the freelance platforms and HR departments paying the hourly workers.
 The business model allowed the employers to advance the wages onto a worker’s Clair-issued debit card.
 The worker would not be charged any fees and Clair’s revenue would come from the transaction fees paid by Mastercard.

 The Visa Process

-As of the time of this writing the company has grown from three founders to a 42 full-time employees and we are honored to be part of their impressive growth.
+As of the time of this writing the company has grown from three founders to 50+ full-time employees in 30 months.
+Their service is offered across 8,000+ businesses ranging from 25 industries, from Fortune 500 companies to local small businesses – and we are honored to be part of their impressive growth.